mantczakaus/ont_amplicon/README.md

 To do :
 Provide a quick start up
 Provide a config file example
+Add an image depicting the current flow of the pipeline

 Improve reporting errors when RATTLE fails to produce clusters
 Add additional flags (basecalling model, contamination flag, % long reads)
 Force specification of COI database if COI gene specified
-Prevent pipeline from proceeding if fast basecalling model is detected.

 Fix bug in reporting of contigs returning a blast hit vs total in html report.
 Incorporate basecalling model, analyst and facility in html report
 Incorporate cluster match fasta file in html report.
+Display colour for each flag

+Prevent pipeline from proceeding if fast basecalling model is detected.
 Provide option to run only map to ref
 List current version of tools